akhilanarayanan/Golang-command-line-application/README.md

 This prints a response to the terminal in the following format:

 `{<URL queried> <HTTP Status Code> <start request time (nanoseconds)> <end request time (nanoseconds)> <total size of response bytes> <RequestID> <Error>}`

-The `RequestID` is just the order that the requests were made.

 ### `./getinfo --file <filename.txt>`